In recent developments, the Defense Advanced Research Projects Agency (DARPA) unveiled its progress in developing a new program called Memex.

 This is a huge boost to DARPA’s services.
 The Memex program has proved to be a useful tool in fighting human trafficking on Deep Web.

-Amongst legal sites, the Deep Web contains illicit sites that serve as platforms that offer forums to criminals involved in human trafficking and other kinds of illicit trade, including drug trafficking, child pornography, and weapons trade.
+Amongst legal sites, the Deep Web contains illicit sites that serve as platforms that offer forums to criminals involved in human trafficking and other kinds of illicit trade, including drug trafficking, child exploitation, and weapons trade.

 This development made by DARPA is bound to add value to investigations and prosecutions relating to human trafficking charges.